 - Bake the pie for 20 minutes.
 Then reduce the heat to 375F.
 Place a baking pan below the pie to catch any stray juices that bubble out.
 Continue baking for about 30 minutes more, or until the juices are bubbling out of the top and the bottom is well browned.

 - Let the pie cool for at least 2 hours, or overnight, before slicing it.

-- Cooking the apples down may take a bit longer than 20 minutes, depending on how quickly your pot heats up and what sort of apples you use.
+- Cooking the apples: Cooking the apples down may take a bit longer than 20 minutes, depending on how quickly your pot heats up and what sort of apples you use.
 When they are done, even the firmest apples should be a bit soft.
 Don't even worry a minute if the softer apples have become mush.

 - Slicing: So long as you let the pie cool thoroughly, it will cut into neat and even pieces.
 If you are not getting beautiful pieces plan on cooking down the apples more next time.

 - Make Ahead: If you make the filling the day ahead, take the apple filling out of the refrigerator and let it warm up before adding it to the pie.
 Basically, take out at the same time you take out the crust to warm it up for rolling.

 - Pie Crust: You cannot go wrong with my Easy Flaky Pie Crust recipe.
 It's a snap to make, almost impossible to mess up, and rolls out like playdough.

 - Pie Decorating: Decorating the top crust is completely optional.
 A few vents is all it needs.
 If you have some cute leaf stamps or apple stamps, have fun though!